Ms Xing Jin

 Professor Ivison's research interests include political philosophy, the history of political thought and ethics.
 His books include: The Self at Liberty: Political Argument and the Arts of Government (Cornell UP, 1997); Postcolonial Liberalism (Cambridge UP, 2002); Rights (Acumen and McGill Queens Press, 2008); the Ashgate Research Companion to Multiculturalism (2010) and (with Paul Patton and Will Sanders) Political Theory and the Rights of Indigenous Peoples (Cambridge UP, 2002).

-Sandra Meiras is the Director of International at the University of Sydney.
+Sandra Meiras is the Director of the Office of Global Engagement at the University of Sydney.
 Sandra has extensive knowledge of higher education management and has held management appointments in universities’ central portfolios and faculties.
 Her professional focus has been in the areas of international strategy development and planning, faculty administration and academic administration, including course and program development.
 Sandra’s interests include international education, and program management and development in Latin America.
 She holds an undergraduate degree in science and a Master of Education (Honours).
 Her thesis investigated the impact of international education on Australian universities.
 She is a member of the Council on Australian Latin America Relations Education Action Group (COALAR EAG), has been elected to the Board of Directors of the Australia-Latin America Business Council (ALABC) and is an adjunct faculty member at the Monterrey Institute of International Studies, a graduate school of Middlebury College, USA.
 She is a graduate of the Australian Institute of Company Directors and a tertiary education mentor in the Smith Family Mentoring Program.
 She has been a member on charity boards and is fluent in Spanish.

 Dr Minshen Zhu